 Greg also has received favorable rulings from courts in class actions which remain pending.
 Recent examples include the following:

-- In June 2018, the Wayne County Circuit Court ruled that a stormwater management charge imposed by the City of Harper Woods constituted an unlawful tax in violation of the Headlee Amendment to the Michigan Constitution, a ruling Greg believes will require that City to refund over $5.4 million to its residents and to cease imposing the charge going forward.
+- In June 2018, the Wayne County Circuit Court ruled that a stormwater management charge imposed by the City of Harper Woods constituted an unlawful tax in violation of the Headlee Amendment to the Michigan Constitution.
+In December 2019, the Michigan Court of Appeals affirmed the finding that the City’s stormwater charge violated the Headlee Amendment.
+Greg believes these rulings will require that City to refund over $7 million to its residents and to cease imposing the charge going forward.

 - In September 2018, after a lengthy trial, the Oakland County Circuit Court initially entered a $3.6 million judgment against Bloomfield Township in a certified class action challenging that municipality’s water and sewer rates.
 Notably, prior to trial, the Bloomfield Township attorney publicly proclaimed that the case was “frivolous,” and the Township Supervisor told the press that he was “100%” sure that the case would be dismissed.
 In April 2019, the Court granted plaintiff’s motion to increase the refund from $3.6 million to over $9 million.
 The final judgment entered on April 3, 2019 requires the Township to refund over $9.5 million to its water and sewer customers.

-- Most recently, in October 2018, the Macomb County Circuit Court ruled that a stormwater management charge imposed by the City of St. Clair Shores constituted an unlawful tax in violation of the Headlee Amendment.
-Greg believes that the ruling will ultimately require the City to refund at least $3.3 million to its residents and will require the City to cease imposing the charge going forward.
+- In October 2018, the Macomb County Circuit Court ruled that a stormwater management charge imposed by the City of St. Clair Shores constituted an unlawful tax in violation of the Headlee Amendment.
+In December 2019, the Court entered a final judgment.
+In May 2020, KH and the City reached a $3.4 million settlement, which Greg expects the Court to approve later this year.

 Greg’s successes on the defense side include obtaining a judgment of no-cause of action after a lengthy bench trial in a contract case for a “Tier One” auto supplier, obtaining the dismissal of a federal securities class action against Compuware, and obtaining dismissal of a federal antitrust suit brought by the National Hockey League Players Association against the Ontario Hockey League and its member teams.
 In 2007 and 2008, Greg acted as Michigan counsel to CompUSA, Inc., handling various real estate litigation matters arising out of its liquidation process.